 Just give a thought to any famous company or brand and their respective logo.
 You may wonder and conclude that they are mostly made of 2 to 3 relatable colours only.
 Also, do keep in mind that the selection of those colours should match your company’s products, packaging and more.

 Let’s take an example.
 Google as we all know, its search engine logo consists of four colours i.e., red, blue, green and yellow at the least.
 Furthermore, if you pay more attention then most of their products and services follow this colour model.
 Be it google chrome, news, Gmail, etc. or products like the Google Pixel lineup.

 After choosing the right colours for your logo designing it’s now time to decide the fonts for something you intend to write on it.
 A logo does not just mean a mere shape with few colours in it.
 Now talking about fonts, here also the same colour model story continues.
 Digging deeper, do not literally mix up all those possible combinations into one single logo.
 In fact, pick one of the most common font types and just stick to it.

 On a side note, you can attempt changes like bold, underline and other stuff to create an impact on one statement in the logo design.
 Not to mention, these selections of the font must also suit and cope up with your company’s standards in different products.
 Here’s an example of how a mixture of different fonts would end up messing with the environment and confusing the customers.

 3. Simplicity and Clarity:

 In this view, your logo should be as simple and clear as possible.
-No need to mention all the details of the product into one single logo.
-Instead, just mention those highlight features which make it to stand out of the competition.
+No need to mention all the details of the product in one single logo.
+Instead, just mention those highlight features which make it stand out from the competition.